b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Go ahead, run it (e.g. `printHoorayNtimes(3)`).

 Notice two new elements.
-Here it makes no sense for `n` to be less than of equal to 0.
+Here it makes no sense for `n` to be less than or equal to 0.
 Hence, I used [\@assert](https://docs.julialang.org/en/v1/base/base/#Base.@assert) construct to test it and print an error message (`"n needs to be greater than 0"`) if it is.
 The `1:n` is a range similar to the one we used in @sec:julia_vectors.
 Here, I used `_` instead of `i` in the example above (to signal that I don't plan to use it further).